An energy stable and maximum bound principle preserving scheme for the dynamic Ginzburg-Landau equations under the

-where $\Omega$ is a bounded domain in $\mathbb{R}^d(d=2, 3)$, $\bn$ is the unit outer normal vector, the magnetic potential~$\bA$ is a real vector-valued function and the order parameter~$\psi$ is a complex scalar-valued function.
-Physically speaking, the magnitude of the order parameter $|\psi|$ represents the superconducting density, where $|\psi|=0$ stands for normal state, $|\psi|=1$ for superconducting state, and $0<|\psi|<1$ for a mixed state.
-It is proved in \cite{chen1993non} that the order parameter in the TDGL equations \eqref{model0} satisfies a maximum bound principle(MBP) in the sense that the magnitude of the order parameter is bounded by 1, i.e.
+where $\Omega$ is a bounded domain in $\mathbb{R}^d(d=2, 3)$, $\bn$ is the unit outer normal vector, the electric potential $\phi$ is a real scalar-valued function, the Ginzburg-Landau parameter $\kappa$ is an important positive material constant representing the ratio of penetration length to the coherence length, the relaxation parameter $\sigma$ is a given positive constant, the magnetic potential~$\bA$ is a real vector-valued function and the order parameter~$\psi$ is a complex scalar-valued function.
+Physically speaking, the magnitude of the order parameter $|\psi|$ represents the superconducting density, where $|\psi|=0$ stands for the normal state, $|\psi|=1$ for the superconducting state, and $0<|\psi|<1$ for a mixed state.
+It is proved in \cite{chen1993non} that the order parameter in the TDGL equations \eqref{model0} satisfies the MBP in the sense that the magnitude of the order parameter is bounded by 1, i.e.